Osage Heritage Sites Visit

-On the first day of the site visits, the St. Louis Art Museum staff pulled historical Wahzhazhe materials from their collection for a special viewing, including a stunning woman’s blanket, a young man’s blue broadcloth leggings with double-sided ribbonwork, and a gorgeous woman’s finger-woven belt.
-Ceramic figurines on display dated back to the early 1000s A.D.
+On the first day of the site visits, the St. Louis Art Museum staff pulled historical Wahzhazhe materials from their collection for a special viewing, including a stunning woman’s blanket, a young man’s blue broadcloth leggings with double-sided ribbon work, and a gorgeous woman’s finger-woven belt.
+Ceramic figurines on display date back to the early 1000s A.D.
 Following the museum visit, the group gathered in Washington State Park to view early Wahzhazhe pictograms and petroglyphs created by our ancestors around 1000 A.D. during the Mississippian period.

 On the second day, the group toured the Missouri History Museum, including the Library and Research Center.
 The museum’s collection of maps were on display for viewing early surveys of Cahokia Mound, treaty documents, and French maps depicting Wahzhazhe presence in Missouri dating back to the 1700s.
 Visiting the Gateway Arch was challenging for some visitors due to the symbolism as a monument celebrating western expansion of the United States.
 Nevertheless, the collection on display included exquisite examples of Wahzhazhe cultural materials and trade items.